-- Master's degree in counseling. - Licensed in the State of Iowa as a mental health therapist, independent social worker, or equivalent. - Experience and openness to working with international and domestic students from multi-cultural and multi-lingual environments. - Ability to work as a team member with the College's faculty, staff and formation team.
+- Master's degree in counseling. - Licensed in the State of Iowa as a mental health therapist or independent social worker or equivalent.

 - Work is normally performed in a typical interior/office work environment. - Ability to work a flexible schedule, including evenings, weekends and holidays required.